- What is dynamic pricing?

 It’s a pricing strategy that uses intelligent algorithms and automation to set and maintain optimal prices in an online store, mainly to ensure a high profit and good visibility of a particular offer in selected sales channels (marketplaces, price comparison engines, and online stores).

-What is an example of dynamic pricing?
+What is an example of how does dynamic pricing work?

-Why is dynamic pricing important?
+Why is dynamic pricing good for your business?

 How can I implement dynamic pricing?